benjaminselfridge/model-checking/doc/ModelChecking2.md

 `(guard, action, loc)`.
 Intuitively, the idea is: "If `guard` is true of the current global state, then modify the state by performing `action` and go to location `loc`."
-When a guard is satisified in a given state, the corresponding transition system is said to be *enabled*.
+When a guard is satisified in a given state, the corresponding transition is said to be *enabled*.
 When multiple transitions are enabled, one of them is chosen nondeterministically.

 We will call this construction a *program graph*.
 To define it in Haskell, we first define a couple auxiliary notions.